muzafferarikan/gNOMO2/README.md

 As soon as you initiate the gNOMO2 pipeline, a new folder named `results` is generated within your project directory.
 It includes `final` and `intermediate` folders.

 ## Final outputs
-`final` folder includes final outputs of the pipeline: differential abundance results for each omics dataset, integrated analysis results (joint-visualization - `combi` and pathway level integration results - `pathview`), a proteogenomic datadase - `prot_db` and results for each omics datasets (abundance tables, phyloseq objects and plots) which can be used for downstream analyses using other microbiome analysis tools.
+`final` folder includes final outputs of the pipeline: differential abundance results for each omics dataset - `diff_abun`, integrated analysis results (joint-visualization - `combi` and pathway level integration results - `pathview`), a proteogenomic database - `prot_db` and results for each omics datasets (abundance tables, phyloseq objects and plots) within subfolders named accordingly - `AS`,`MG`,`MT`,`MP`.
+These files can be used for additional analyses using other microbiome analysis tools.

 ## Intermediate outputs
 `intermediate` folder contains outputs of each step executed by gNOMO2 pipeline.